kunarex/kunarex/README.md

 - 👋 Hi, I’m @kunarex
 - 👀 I’m interested in bioinformatics, microbiome, dogs and training dogs (because mine are naughty), woodworking, tennis, golf, fig trees (because fresh figs are delicious).
 - 🌱 I can program in R and Python and bash, and just copmleted a masters in Bioinformatics from Juniata college in December 2023.
 It's so much fun!!
-- 💞️ I’m looking to collaborate ... currently working contract work with WrightLabs ... will be looking for a local job soon (San Diego)!
+- 💞️ I work at Wright Labs as a bioinformatics analyist
 - 📫 How to reach me ...

 <!---